glasgowcompbio/vimms/paper/paper.md

 common) across samples, users could indicate the ratio of missing chemicals or how chemical intensities should vary in a case-control setting.

-## Implementing and Running Fragmentation Strategies
+## Executing Fragmentation Strategies

 Once chemical objects have been prepared (whether for a single- or multi-sample settings), different fragmentation strategies could be run.
 Fragmentation strategies are implemented as controllers that extend from the base `Controller` class.
 Controllers are executed in the context of their environment, which brings together input chemicals, mass spectrometry and controllers in a single context (\autoref{diagram}D).
-Note that the modularity of the mass spectetry and environment means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument.
-In another work, we demonstrated the practicality of this idea by building alternative implementations of these classes that allow fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].
+Note that the modularity of the mass spectrometry and environment means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument.
+In another work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].

+## Implementing a New Controller

 To illustrate how new strategies could be built on top of ViMMS 2.0, an example is given here of a Top-N controller that select the *N* most intense precursor ions for fragmentation in a typical data-dependant acquisition (DDA) fashion.
 In this implementation, the controller `SimpleTopNController` extends from a base `Controller` that provide base methods to handles various scan interactions with the mass spectrometry.
 The implementation has to override the `_process_scan` method, which determines how precursor ions in a newly received MS1 scan are prioritised to generate further fragmentation scans.
-Although it is not shown in this example, other methods in the parent `Controller` could also be overriden for different purposes, such as responding when an acquisition has been started or stopped.
+Although not shown in this example, other methods in the parent `Controller` could also be overriden for different purposes, such as responding when an acquisition has been started or stopped.

 ```python